-C-255 Approvals for New Applicants (Non-LTC)
+C-255 Approval/Denial for New ALF Applicants (Non-Nursing Facility)

-After all eligibility criteria have been established, the effective date of ALF Waiver eligibility is established by the DHS RN based on the latter of the date of application, date of admission to the assisted living facility or the date the Plan of Care is signed by the DHS RN and the applicant.
-The DHS RN will provide the Waiver eligibility date to the county via the DHS-3330.
-Eligibility will not be established prior to the development of the Assisted Living Plan of Care by the DHS RN.
-Applicants who desire Medicaid coverage for the time before admission to the ALF or before the Plan of Care is signed, must be determined in another category.
-The same application can be used but a separate application must be registered to determine coverage prior to eligibility for Assisted Living Facility Medicaid.
+After all eligibility criteria have been established, the effective date of ALF Waiver eligibility is established by the DHS RN based on the latter of the date of application, date of admission to the assisted living facility, or the date the person-centered Service Plan is signed by the DHS RN and the applicant.
+The DHS RN will provide the Waiver eligibility date to the County Office.